International Assassin: Plot

 Having ingested Virgil's poison, Kevin suddenly awakens inside a hotel bathtub.
 On his wardrobe, he finds a quote from Epictetus: "Know first who you are, and then adorn yourself accordingly."
 He opens it to find four possible outfits: clerical robes, white Guilty Remnant attire, a suit, and his old Mapleton police uniform.
 Kevin wears the suit, and soon receives a knock on his door from a hotel employee delivering flowers from an unknown sender for a "Kevin Harvey."
 The employee suddenly attacks Kevin with a knife, but Kevin manages to kill him.

 The hotel fire alarm goes off, prompting Kevin to descend to the lobby.
 There, he finds Virgil working as a concierge and demands to know what is going on.
 Virgil signals Kevin to meet him in the hotel parking garage in five minutes.
 Kevin spots a young girl nearly drowning in the outdoor pool and jumps into the water to save her.
 An older man arrives on the scene and chastises the girl without acknowledging Kevin.

 Kevin then goes to the parking garage to meet Virgil, who warns him not to drink any of the water in this world.
 Virgil explains the details of the scenario in which Kevin finds himself: by choosing to wear the suit, Kevin assumed the role of an international assassin who has been tasked with killing Patti, who in this world is a senator running for President of the United States.
 Virgil informs Kevin that he has already made a generous donation to Patti's campaign that grants him a personal meet-and-greet, during which he will collect a gun from the bathroom to assassinate her.
-Should Kevin succeed in his mission, he will be returned back to the real world, free of his visions of Patti.
+Should Kevin succeed in his mission, he will be returned to the real world, free of his visions of Patti.
 Virgil urges Kevin to be wary of Patti's deceptions, and says that he himself is at the hotel to "atone"; Kevin realizes Virgil is dead in the real world.

 Kevin notices the TV in his room emitting harsh static, interrupted by flickering footage of what appears to be his father.
 Another fire alarm goes off in the building; downstairs, Kevin spots a man delivering balloons to Mary Jamison, who is shown to be able-bodied.
 On his way back to his room, Kevin is assaulted by Guilty Remnant members in an elevator.
 They bring him to Gladys, who administers a lie detector test to Kevin in advance of his meeting with Patti.
 Kevin returns to his room and finds his TV flickering again; this time, he is able to receive a clear signal from his father, who is communicating from a hotel room in Perth.
 Kevin Sr., under the influence of psychedelics, tells his son that he sent the flowers, and repeatedly instructs him to take Patti to "the well" before the signal cuts out.